oneHFR/oneHFR.github.io/_pages/about.md

 <ul style="list-style:none;padding-left:0;margin:0;">
 <li style="margin:6px 0;line-height:1.5;">
 <span style="font-weight:600;">[2025.06]</span>
 One paper is accepted by ICCV 2025.
-See you in Hawaii!!🌺
+See you in Hawaii!! 🌺 <br>
+(The coffee breaks are way better than NeurIPS 2025☕️😋)

 </li>
 <li style="margin:6px 0;line-height:1.5;">
 <span style="font-weight:600;">[2025.07]</span>